-J Street's agenda is clearly exposed in a recent CNN interview clip on the J Street website, during which their executive director Jeremy Ben-Ami states:
+From the horse’s mouth: J-Street’s agenda is clearly exposed in a CNN interview clip on the J-Street website, where their executive director Jeremy Ben-Ami states:

 "...I think the sense of urgency has never been greater to address the single greatest threat that Israel faces to its future as a Jewish and democratic state which is the demographic reality that within a matter of years there will be more non-Jews than Jews between the Jordan river and the Mediterranean and at that point Israel really can no longer remain both Jewish and democratic; therefore to avoid that we have to find some way to get to a two-state solution and do it as quickly as possible."

-How does this differ from the views of Mississippi white supremacists in power before 1954?
-Did we patiently await a spontaneous change of heart or did we challenge segregation through civic action and enforcement of constitutional law?
-We ended Jim Crow with both.
+What should be our reaction if white supremacists in power said this about people of color?
+Should we patiently await an evolution of moral consciousness or should we challenge segregation through civic action and enforcement of constitutional law?
+We ended Jim Crow with the latter.

-Below are two excerpts from a recent Atlantic Monthly interview with Jeremy Ben-Ami.
-"JG" is the interviewer, Jeffrey Goldberg, and "JB" is Jeremy Ben-Ami.
+Below are two excerpts from a 2010 Atlantic Monthly interview with Jeremy Ben-Ami.
+(JG is the interviewer Jeffrey Goldberg, and JB is Jeremy Be-Ami.)

 JG: Are you a Zionist?